Space Marine (Warhammer 40,000): Rank structure

 Space Marines are featured in Ultramarines: A Warhammer 40,000 Movie (2010).

 Unit structure

 The Space Marines, like present-day militaries, have a generally clear unit structure.
 This standardised unit structure was established by the Primarch Roboute Guilliman in the Codex Astartes after the Horus Heresy.
 The highest level is the Chapter, commanded by the Chapter Master and comprising all the Space Marines in that Chapter.
 While individual chapters vary in numbers, a standard Chapter has one thousand Space Marines at maximum strength.
 Inside the Chapter are usually ten numbered Companies, each one hundred strong.
-The Company is led by a Captain, who is assisted by a Lieutenant.
+The company is led by a captain, who is assisted by two Lieutenants.
 Inside a Company, there are ten Squads.
 These are commanded by a Sergeant, and have nine Marines plus the Sergeant.

 As well as having 'normal' warriors, each Chapter also uses specialists in four different military occupation specialties: